Last Updated on November 2, 2021 by Danny

 The PGASTUDIOKIT4 contains a PGA52 drum microphone for your kick drum, a PGA57 mic for your snare, and a pair of PGA181s that capture all your overhead sounds.
 There are no dedicated tom mics.

 The sound is quite WARM AND NATURALl.
 The snare mic can greatly capture the sounds of genres such as INDIE AND JAZZ.
 The kick drum mic is commendable and can capture the natural sounds of the kick.
 The overhead mics function as they should and can succinctly capture your cymbal play and overhead sounds.

 As for accessories, you get some clips, few XLR cables, and a carry case.

-To sum it up, the PGASTUDIOKIT4 is a great four-piece drum mic kit that is ideal for not-so-modern genres like light rock, jazz, and indie.
+To sum it up, the PGASTUDIOKIT4 is a great four-piece drum mic kit that is ideal for not-so-modern playing styles like light rock, jazz, and indie.
 It can record sound naturally and doesn’t cause any unwanted distortion.
 However, it is priced similar to the five-piece kit from Shure, so you have a choice to make.

 Shure DMK57-52 – Best Drum Mic for Live Sound

 Wow!
 How many more Shure kits are we gonna list?!

 Sorry, but they make great microphones, so we just had to mention them!
 The good news for you anti-Shure people is that this is the last Shure kit on this list.

 The DMK57-52 is a fantastic mic kit that consists of many of Shure’s most popular microphones.